pytest-dev/iniconfig/README.txt

 * supports "#" comments everywhere
 * raises errors with proper line-numbers
 * no bells and whistles like automatic substitutions
+* iniconfig raises an Error if two sections have the same name.

 If you encounter issues or have feature wishes please report them to: